 Requisite: PHYS 116 or 123.
 Limited to 48 students.
 Fall semester: Professor Hall.
 Spring semester: The Department.2018-19: Offered in Fall 2018 and Spring 2019

 The idea that the same simple physical laws apply equally well in the terrestrial and celestial realms, called the Newtonian Synthesis, is a major intellectual development of the seventeenth century.
 It continues to be of vital importance in contemporary physics.
 In this course, we will explore the implications of this synthesis by combining Newton’s dynamical laws with his Law of Universal Gravitation.
 We will solve a wide range of problems of motion by introducing a small number of additional forces.
 The concepts of work, kinetic energy, and potential energy will then be introduced.
 Conservation laws of momentum, energy, and angular momentum will be discussed, both as results following from the dynamical laws under restricted conditions and as general principles that go well beyond the original context of their deduction.
 Newton’s laws will be applied to a simple continuous medium to obtain a wave equation as an approximation.
 Four hours of lecture and discussion and one three-hour laboratory per week.

 Requisite: MATH 111.
 Admission with consent of the instructor.
 Limited to 24 students.
 Fall semester.
 Professor Hunter.2018-19: Offered in Fall 2018

 In the mid-nineteenth century, completing nearly a century of work by others, Maxwell developed an elegant set of equations describing the dynamical behavior of electromagnetic fields.
 A remarkable consequence of Maxwell’s equations is that the wave theory of light is subsumed under electrodynamics.
 Moreover, we know from subsequent developments that the electromagnetic interaction largely determines the structure and properties of ordinary matter.
-The course will begin with Coulomb’s Law but will quickly introduce the concept of the electric field.
+This course will begin with Coulomb’s Law but will quickly introduce the concept of the electric field.
 Students will explore moving charges and their connection with the magnetic field, study currents and electrical circuits, and discuss Faraday’s introduction of the dynamics of the magnetic field and Maxwell’s generalization.
 Laboratory exercises will concentrate on circuits and electronic measuring instruments.
 Four hours of lecture and discussion and one three-hour laboratory per week.